-The drop in oil prices and a weakened manufacturing sector suggest a high probability for Texas recession.
-How will this impact the state’s economy and unemployment rate?
+The drop in oil prices and a weakened manufacturing sector suggest a high probability (90%) for Texas recession.

 What are the potential risks and benefits of cloud computing for banks?
 Before making the switch, banks must weigh challenges against future cost and time savings.

 As the gross debt-to-GDP ratio steadily rises, should the U.S. worry about its ability to repay debt, cut spending, and raise interest rates?

 With GDP growth slowing to 1.8%, we explore the question: will the future of U.S. potential growth be gloomy or bright?